Skip to main content

 Blaxel Volumes are currently in private preview.
 Please contact us if you would like to get access before the public release date.

 Blaxel Volumes provide persistent storage that survives sandbox destruction and recreation, enabling stateful development environments and data retention across VM lifecycle events.
 While Blaxel automatically snapshots the full state of a sandbox at scale down and stores it in a warm storage for ultra-fast boot times, volumes offer a more cost-effective solution to persist files for weeks to years.
+Use volume templates to start from a pre-populated filesystem.

 Create & delete a volume